-- 1 Using the alignment post, place the left I/O-board on the palm-rest assembly. - 2 Replace the screw (M2x3) that secures the left I/O-board to the palm-rest assembly. - 3 Connect the power-button assembly-cable to the left I/O-board and close the latch. - 4 Connect the antenna cables to the wireless card.
+- 1 Using the alignment post, place the left I/O-board on the palm-rest assembly. - 2 Replace the two screws (M2x3) that secure the left I/O-board to the palm-rest assembly. - 3 Connect the power-button assembly-cable to the left I/O-board and close the latch. - 4 Connect the antenna cables to the wireless card.